 Combines position/2 and read/2 in one operation, which is more efficient than calling them one at a time.
+If IoDevice is opened in raw mode, some restrictions apply:

-Location is only allowed to be an integer for raw and ram modes.
+• Location is only allowed to be an integer.

-The current position of the file after the operation is undefined for raw mode and unchanged for ram mode.
+• The current position of the file is undefined after the operation.